awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 1. Create a new image builder or connect to an existing image builder that meets the following requirements:
    + The image builder must run Windows Server 2016 or Windows Server 2019\.
+   + The image builder must use a version of the AppStream 2\.0 agent released on or after June 1, 2021\.
+   + For AppStream 2\.0 agents released on or after May 17, 2021, real\-time AV is enabled by default\.
+To create a streaming URL for testing, you can skip steps 3 through 6 and disconnect from the image builder\.
+If you need to disable real\-time AV, complete all of the steps, and disable webcam permissions in step 4\.
-   + The image builder must use a version of the AppStream 2\.0 agent released on or after December 17, 2020\.
+   + The image builder must use a version of the AppStream 2\.0 agent released on or after June 24, 2021 to support video when connecting using web browser access\.
+For more information about supported web browsers, see [Web Browser Access](web-browser-user.md)\.

    For information about how to create an image builder, see [Launch an Image Builder to Install and Configure Streaming Applications](tutorial-image-builder-create.md)\.